 Poncho Patterns

-Ponchos can be a very easy crochet sweater pattern for beginners because they are often made from very simple shapes.
-Some crochet poncho patterns even include sleeves, making them a hybrid pullover sweater mixed with poncho, or “swancho” for short!
+Ponchos can be a great sweater choice for beginners because they are often made from very simple shapes.
+Some patterns even include sleeves, making them a hybrid pullover sweater mixed with poncho, or “swancho” for short!

 Poncho Sweater with Sleeves